RohanKumarSachdeva/VulnerableWebsite/README.md

 # VulnerableWebsite
-* This a `Student Management` website built on Flask and MySQL database for demonstrating OWASP vulnerabilities.
+* This is a `Student Management` website built on Flask and MySQL database for demonstrating OWASP vulnerabilities.
 * The website features user registration and login, profile viewing and discussion posting functionalities.
-* User with username `admin` can view profiles for all registered users on its `Profile` page.
-All other users can only view thier own profile details.
+* `admin` user can view profiles for all registered users on its `Profile` page.
+All other users can only view their own profile details.
 * Every user can post comments and view comments posted by all other users on `Discussions` page.

 ## How to run